crowbartools/Firebot/README.md

 # Firebot
-An interactive bot for beam.pro/Firebottle
+An app to run various interactive buttons for beam.pro streamers.

 ## Remastered?
 The original Firebot was just a plain js file that I kept building on.
 This version, the remastered edition, takes what I built and layers it on top of my other project BeamChatPlays.
 All of this will run as a desktop app and allow people to use a multitude of different types of interactive buttons.